• Pricing

 In a survey done by Statista, 89% of marketers say the top advantage of using location-based marketing is sales.
 Moreover, Businesswire’s report shows location-based advertising campaigns are twenty times more successful than those that are not location-specific.

-Convert Temptations into Sales
+Convert temptations into sales

 Successful location-based marketing campaigns will capture customers when they are receptive and can transform impulses into sales.
 In a shopping mall, for example, retailers can use proximity marketing to notify nearby shoppers about in-store events or promotional deals.
 Another strategy that retailers can deploy is to target shoppers who are browsing a competitor’s store.
 A shoe store, for instance, could send an alert to those who enter the shoe store down the hall that lets them know they are running a 20% off campaign.